MaybeShewill-CV/CRNN_Tensorflow/README.md

 #### Training

-The original experiment run for 40000 epochs, with a batch size of 32, an initial learning rate of 0.1 and exponential decay of 0.1 every 10000 epochs.
-For more training parameters you can check `global_configuration/config.py`.
-Then train your model with
+For all the available training parameters, check `global_configuration/config.py`, then train your model with

 ```
 python tools/train_shadownet.py --dataset_dir path/to/your/tfrecords